Australian swimmer Shayna Jack banned 2 years in doping case - WHIZ News

-LAUSANNE, Switzerland (AP) — Australian swimmer Shayna Jack was found guilty of accidental doping on Monday and was given a two-year ban that expires days before the start of the Tokyo Olympics.
+LAUSANNE, Switzerland (AP) — Australian swimmer Shayna Jack was banned for two years on Monday for accidental doping, with her sanction expiring days before the start of the Tokyo Olympics.

 Jack tested positive for the anabolic agent ahead of the 2019 world championships.
-An Australian sports tribunal previously recommended a four-year ban.
+An Australian sports tribunal previously recommended a four-year ban before CAS took on the case.

+“INNOCENT,” Jack wrote in a post on her Instagram account.
+“I have proven that I have NOT ever cheated, nor used prohibited substances intentionally or knowingly. … Therefore, I accept this decision with a positive attitude and with gratitude that my career as a swimmer will resume next year.”

-Jack can challenge Monday’s ruling in a separate appeal process at CAS.
-The World Anti-Doping Agency could also appeal to seek a longer ban.
+An appeal is now possible to a separate CAS panel.
+The World Anti-Doping Agency can choose to file a case seeking a longer ban.

 The 22-year-old swimmer, a four-time medalist in relays at the 2017 world championships, cannot compete through July 11, 2021.
 The Tokyo Olympics open less than two weeks later.